ManuelAlex/dock/README.md

-# Dock: A Simple Drag & Hover Icon Row in Flutter mimicking the macos icons
+# Moving Dock: A Simple Drag & Hover Icon Row in Flutter mimicking the macos icons

 The `Dock` widget is a custom Flutter widget that displays a row of icons you can drag around and hover over.
 It’s built for fun and intuitive interaction — icons float up a bit when hovered and can be rearranged by dragging.